avelino/awesome-go/README.md

 </table>
 </div>

-**Awesome Go has no monthly fee**_, but we have employees who **work hard** to keep it running, with money raised we can repay the effort of each person involved!
+**Awesome Go has no monthly fee**_, but we have employees who **work hard** to keep it running.
+With money raised, we can repay the effort of each person involved!
 You can see how we calculate our billing and distribution as it is open to the entire community.
 Want to be a supporter of the project click [here](mailto:avelinorun+oss@gmail.com?subject=awesome-go%3A%20project%20support)._

-> A curated list of awesome Go frameworks, libraries and software.
+> A curated list of awesome Go frameworks, libraries, and software.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python).

 **Contributing:**